hannesdatta/course-odcm/content/docs/shortcodes/scraping/designprinciples.md

   - check flags - antyhing excluded?
   - validity of data (e.g., only recent data).
   - keeping screenshots

-  - understand infrastructure of site
-  - regular CSV capture
+  - regular CSV capture as downloads

   - display options (not recommended; or sorted by date)